yomei-o/ftp/README.md

 Support active and passive connection mode.
 Developed for Linux system, MacOS an Windows.
 Has connectivity with Windows ftp client and WinSCP.
+Compiled with Visual Stdio 2022, mingw, clang and gcc.

 ## Getting Started